smee/dc.js/web/docs/api-latest.md

 change how filters are removed or perform additional work when removing a filter, e.g. when using a filter server other than crossfilter.

-Any changes should modify the `filters` array argument and return that array.
+The handler should return a new or modified array as the result.

 ```js
 // default remove filter handler